From BR Bullpen

 Ford was a native of New York City, and attended high school in Manhattan.
 Arriving in the Bigs at 21, he was the youngest player on the team.
 Joe DiMaggio, in his second-to-last season, was 35, and Yogi Berra was 25.
 Mickey Mantle, who would be a long-time teammate in later years, was 18 years old in 1950 and playing for Joplin.

 Ford was not an overpowering pitcher - though in 1955 he threw two consecutive one-hitters to share the record.
 He was 5' 10" tall and of average build, smallish for pitchers in his era.
 Instead, he had a variety of pitches that he could throw with good control, and for years was among the leaders in giving up the fewest home runs per nine innings pitched.
 While he never led the league in strikeouts he was capable of getting batters to miss, placing as high as second in the AL in 1961.
+Indeed, he was the Yankees all-time leader for strikeouts, with 1956, until passed by Andy Pettitte in 2013.

 "(Ford) is always around the plate.
 He's so easy to catch I could do it sitting in a rocking chair." - Yogi Berra